Dyshidrotic Eczema

 Frequently Asked Questions (FAQs)

-A type of eczema that causes small blisters on hands and feet.
+A type of skin condition characterized by small blisters on the hands and feet.

 No, it is not contagious.

-Stress, allergies, and exposure to certain metals or chemicals.
+Stress, allergies, and exposure to certain metals or chemicals may trigger or exacerbate the condition.

 If you have any feedback, please get in touch.